 Letters of Recommendation are used by graduate program selection committees as predictors of academic success at the graduate level.
 Generally they are obtained from professors for this reason.
 It is best if they are from professors in the area of study to which you are applying.
 However, if a psychology professor feels he/she cannot provide a strong letter, and a professor in another area can, it would be best for the recommendations to be as strong as possible.
 One of the CSULB faculty, who offers advise on applying to graduate school to his undergraduate students, suggests asking faculty if they have the time to write a powerful letter (asking if they have “the time” gives a faculty member a chance to decline without the pressure of having to say they don’t feel they know you well enough to do so).

 Recommendations from supervisors are advised only if relevant.
 Because Industrial/Organizational Psychology focuses on the workplace, it is acceptable to have a recommendation from a supervisor, providing that individual can address IO-related work experiences (did the applicant supervise or train others).
-Ideally that would be a fourth evaluation; if an IO applicant cannot get three strong recommendations from professors, the third could be from an appropriate supervisor.
+Ideally that would be a fourth evaluation.
+Please note that our MSIO program uses a Recommendation ratings form rather than ask for letters.

 I’m a current CSULB student/recent graduate of CSULB – do I need to reapply to CSULB?